Skip to content

 shed image history <tag> List layers (top-down) for a manifest

-shed image inspect <tag-or-digest> Show manifest + annotations + cached path
+shed image inspect <ref-or-digest> Show manifest + annotations + cached path

-shed image tag <src> <new> Point a new tag at an existing digest
+shed image tag <src> <new> Point a new cosmetic tag at an existing digest

-shed image prune Reachability-sweep unreachable blobs and flattened erofs files
+shed image prune Reachability-sweep unreachable blobs, grouped by image

-A shed's metadata pins the manifest digest its lower was resolved from at create time, not the tag string.
-After shed image pull <ref> -t full advances the full tag to a new digest, existing sheds keep booting from the old digest. shed stop && shed start re-reads the metadata and does not re-resolve the tag.
+A shed's metadata pins the manifest digest its lower was resolved from at create time, not the ref string.
+After shed image pull <ref> advances the ref-index to a new digest, existing sheds keep booting from the old digest. shed stop && shed start re-reads the metadata and does not re-resolve the ref.
 This is intentional: live re-resolution would change the read-only lowers out from under a running guest.
-To roll a shed onto new content, shed delete <name> and shed create <name> --image full.
+To roll a shed onto new content, shed delete <name> and shed create <name> --image <ref>.

 Why this matters